The Tax Disputes and Litigation Review: Switzerland

 Sole proprietorships and partnerships are considered transparent for income tax purposes; income is attributed to each partner and is apportioned according to the investment in the partnership.
 Each partner is responsible for filing their own personal tax return and tax is paid at personal income tax rates.
 Wealth tax is moreover paid on the company's assets.

-Regarding withholding tax, stamp tax and value added tax (VAT), the principle of 'spontaneous taxation' applies, meaning that the taxpayer must determine on their own the amount of tax due, declare it and pay said amount to tax authorities.
+Regarding withholding tax, stamp tax and value added tax (VAT), the principle of 'spontaneous taxation' applies, meaning that the taxpayer must determine the amount of tax due, declare it and pay said amount to tax authorities.

 In the field of taxes related to possession (e.g., cars, boats, dogs) and property transfer tax, taxation takes place by way of an administrative decision generally following the announcement from the taxpayer.
 The latter then has to pay the tax.